This edition was updated: June, 2008.

 The stock transformer delivers 9.5 volts AC which delivers about 2.1 amps to the cubelet (3/4") grid or 1.2 amps to the cube (1-1/4") grid.
 Since the grid is in two halves, one for each direction, the current through any given resistance wire segment is about 1 amp.
 The grid consists of 19 wire segments about 9 inches long each, for a total of 171 inches of active wire.
 At 1.05 ohms/foot, each half should have about 7.5 ohm resistance, which at 9.5 volts AC will dissipate about 12 watts, or 24 watts for both halves.
 This corresponds to about 1.7 watts of heat per foot of grid wire.
 From 1 to 2 watts per foot of resistance wire is a good rule of thumb for effective slow ice cutting.

 If your transformer has failed, Whirlpool doesn't seem to offer replacements.
 The manufacturer of this part (Electro Technology, Inc.) [dead link] apparently is no longer in business.
-Moreover, the nominal voltage produced by this transformer is an unusual 10 volts, which is not offered by electronics suppliers like Mouser.
-However, I have located a source for a compatible transformer.
-To order a replacement transformer from me, see above.
+To order a suitable replacement, see above.

-Why the gurgling?
+Why the gurgling, chugging, or marching sound?
+This sound is the circulation pump in the reservoir ventilating.
 If a harvested slab jams halfway on its trip down to the cutter grid, once the chilling starts again with the water recirculating, the stuck slab will tend to interrupt the flow of recirculating water such that the water spills into the bin and depletes the reservoir.
 Soon the water level drops enough in the reservoir that the circulation pump "ventilates", that is, draws in air instead of water.
 Water stops moving through the ventilated pump, and the water above the pump runs by gravity back to the reservoir, immersing the pick-up of the pump again, and ending the ventilation.
 Thus the circulation pump is alternately pumping and ventilating about once per second, making a kind of cyclic grinding or groaning noise.
 With the disruption to the reservoir, and the backup of old ice, you typically end up with a very thick slab of ice on the evaporator plate, which is held in place by jammed ice below, with the machine triggering a harvest in vain from time to time.

 The solution is to first remove the cutter grid and clear out the backed up ice, and then to diagnose and correct the underlying problem.
-Once you confirm the cutter grid is intact and heating, you should look for mechanical obstructions or misalignments.
+Once you confirm the cutter grid is intact, is clean of lime buildup, and is heating, you should look for mechanical obstructions or misalignments.
 The problem may simply be a build-up of minerals from hard water on the side of the evaporator plate; the routine acid cleaning procedure (see above), or wiping it with acid and a scouring pad, should remove the build-up and correct that.
 Another cause is that the top lip of the plastic reservoir bin can distort over time such that it projects up into the path of the harvested ice, causing harvested slabs to jam, perhaps intermittently.
 The solution for that is to remove the reservoir bin and trim back that lip just a little.
+Misalignment problems can also appear as the evaporator plate having moved off its proper mounting, or the recirculation tubing having come loose and getting stuck in the frozen slab.

 If you only occasionally get the gurgling with a fat ice slab, possibly stuck in the path to the cutter grid, with water running over it and into the bin, then you may have an intermittent harvest thermostat problem.
 If the thermostat sticks for a cycle, the slab is never harvested, chilling continues, and you get the symptoms just listed as a consequence.
 Twiddling the thickness control will unstick the thermostat, and start the harvest, which should clear the problem.
 Make sure any harvested ice slab makes it all the way down onto the grid and doesn't hang up from being chubby.
 You can also just turn the machine off for a few hours or overnight; any ice in the upper part of the works will melt off, and you have "reset" the system.
 The need for this seems to happen to my machine a couple of times a year.